huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 ::: details How to connect to an external kista on OS X, macOS and Ubuntu

-You can connect to the kista from your local machine using the built in sftp tool.
+You can connect to the kista from your local computer using the built in sftp tool.

 ```bash
 # -- principal example